WayneCrawford/pspicker/README.md

 Python port of the picker described in Baillard et al., 2014

+## Methodology
+The picker is based around the Kurtosis, but also uses energy levels, polarity, clustering and phase association in a 3-step process:

+### Step 1: define a global pick window

+The *Kurtosis* is calculated for all stations.
+The global window surrounds the most densely clustered region of triggers.

+### Step 2: pick P and S arrivals on each station individually

+For each station:
+    - calculate the *Kurtosi*s over coarse to fine scales.
+    - Identify candidates on the coarse scale and refine their times using the finier scales
+    - Choose P- and S- candidates based on the *signal-to-noise level* of each pick
+    - Verify the candidates using the waveform *polarity*, if possible
+       * polarity is only used if one of the picks has a dip of > 30 degrees

+### Step 3: associate picks
+    - Calculate origin times for each trace, based on the P-S delay and a simple velocity model (could I use a single Vp/Vs value?)
+    - If at least 3 origin times are clustered, use their average origin time to validate all candidates, possibly dipping into the pool of unused candidates for replacemene P and S picks
+    - If less than 3 origin times are clustered, reject bad P- and S- picks based on clustering of P-pick times, S-pick times and P-S delays

 ## Examples

 To pick one event from a database in `/SEISAN/MAYOBS`: